OleVik/grav-plugin-twigfeeds/README.md

 If the `name`-property is set, this is used for this name.
 If not, it defaults to the retrieved title.

+#### Command Line Interface

+As of version 3 the plugin supports CLI-usage, which means that you can clear or build the cache from settings independently of running it on a site.
+Two methods are available: `bin/plugin twigfeeds clearcache` and `bin/plugin twigfeeds buildcache`.
+The `clearcache`-command deletes cached files from the active cache location, using the plugin's settings to determine whether the cache is in `/cache` or `/user/data`.

+The `buildcache`-command builds the cache, by default to the active cache location, which allows you to precache the feeds-data.
+It also uses the plugin's settings to determine the cache-location.
+You can also pass `--cache` to build the feeds to `/cache` or `--data` to build to `/user/data`.

 #### Examples

 Consider the following settings in `user/config/plugins/twigfeeds.yaml`: